First and second order semi-strong interaction in reaction-diffusion systems: Standard forms for semi-strong interaction

 Expanding $\tilde F$ in $\eps$ and arguing as in the second order case this means that

 From \eqref{e:smallscale-fst}$_1$ it follows that $\partial_\xi u_0 =0$ so that $u_0\equiv\ust$ is constant.
 Now the expansion $u = u_0 + \eps u_1 + \calO(\eps^2)$ in \eqref{e:smallscale-fst} gives

-Since $v_0$ is non-constant in the interface, to compensate the singular coefficient of $F_2$ requires a root at $u_0$ so that for constant $u_0\equiv\ust$ we have $F_2(u,v) = F^\rmf(u,v)(u-\ust)$.
+Since $v_0$ is non-constant in the interface, to compensate the singular coefficient of $F_2$ requires a root at $u_0\equiv\ust$ so that $F_2(u,v) = F^\rmf(u,v)(u-\ust)$.
 This implies that at \emph{any} interface location the value of $u_0$ must be at a root of $F^\rmf$.
-Indeed, in the example \eqref{e:linesemi-small2} the unique root of $F$ in $u$ lies at zero.
 Without loss of generality, by shifting $u$, we can assume $\ust=0$ at least for one interface.

-Setting $\eps=0$ in the equation for $q$ generates a right hand side that is independent of $u_1$ and $p_0$, so that the symmetry argument from the second order case applies, which means interaction with motion of order $\eps^2$ -- at least for symmetric pulses.
+Setting $\eps=0$ in the equation for $q$ in \eqref{e:fast1} generates a right hand side that is independent of $u_1$ and $p_0$, so that the symmetry argument from the second order case applies, which means interaction with motion of order $\eps^2$ -- at least for symmetric pulses.
 Hence, generally we need to allow for a term of order $\eps^{-1}$ in $G$, and, as for $F$, this must have a factor $(u-\ust)$.
 In particular, $\ust$ must be a simultaneous root of $F^\rmf$ and $G^\rmf$.
-Indeed, in the example \eqref{e:linesemi-small2} the unique root of $G$ (and $F$) in $u$ lies at zero.
+Indeed, in the example \eqref{e:linsemi-small2} the unique root of $G$ and $F$ in $u$ lies at zero.
 Since terms of order $\eps$ can be absorbed into $E$, we obtain

 Substitution into \eqref{e:fast1} gives to leading order